Chief Engineer - Harbour Coastal

 Atlantic Towing Limited is a well-established Marine Company with a diverse fleet of Harbour, Coastal/Deep Sea Tugs, as well as, Offshore Supply Vessels with locations in Saint John, New Brunswick, Halifax, Nova Scotia and St. John's, Newfoundland.

-We are currently accepting applications for a Chief Engineer position with our Harbour Coastal Vessels in New Brunswick and Nova Scotia.
+We are currently accepting applications for a Chief Engineer position with our Coastal Vessels in Nova Scotia and New Brunswick.

 Trade Certification or Associate’s Degree

-3rd Class Motor Certificate of Competency (2nd Class would be preferred)
+2nd or 3rd Class Motor Certificate of Competency (2nd Class would be considered an asset)

 Transport Canada Marine Medical